 Improved safety is the primary benefit of the project.

 Mike Rice is the assistant chief of police at Michigan State.
-A 40-year veteran of the department, he's long worried about trains blocking emergency vehicles on Farm Lane and other nearby crossings, on Hagadorn Road to the east and Harrison Road to the west.
+A 40-year veteran of the department, he's long worried about trains blocking emergency vehicles on Farm Lane and other nearby crossings, on Hagadorn Road to the west and Harrison Road to the east.
 As a patrol officer years ago, he remembers waiting for a train while trying to respond to a call of a baby having trouble breathing in a Spartan Village apartment.
 The baby made it, but the experience made a big impression on him.

 "Having Farm Lane open, so that there's always an access for police and fire south of the railroad tracks is actually a dream come true for emergency responders," says Rice.

 Maybe the biggest safety issue on Farm Lane has involved students trying to walk from a major parking lot on the south side of the campus to their dorms and classrooms north of the tracks.
 Rice says impatience with waiting for a stalled or parked train has often led pedestrians to climb over the couplings between rail cars, or scramble under cars, even dragging bicycles under trains.